 Clear stencils are important if you need to reposition and line the stencil up with previously stenciled designs.
 Most paper punches will cut through thin clear acetate sheet, or plastic page protectors, giving you sturdy stencils you can see through.

 Where you need to shape a stencil to a surface, you may prefer to use a vinyl sheet as mentioned above.
 Vinyl will self-adhere to many curved surfaces.

 Uses for Small Stencils

-- For Custom Dollhouse Rugs and Carpets - Stencils can be used with flocking over adhesive papers to create designs for small flocked rugs
+- Custom Dollhouse Rugs and Carpets: Stencils can be used with flocking over adhesive papers to create designs for small flocked rugs

-- Use Them for Stencilled Wall and Fabric Designs - border punches, and small linked punches work well for repeat designs.
+- Wall and Fabric Designs: Border punches, and small linked punches work well for repeat designs.
 Run them in reverse order for a wallpaper stencil, or use them to border a rug or fabric.

 When you have punched your stencil design through your chosen material, cut a square border around the design, and mark the corners with a "registration mark" a small cut or circle that lets you see a pencil mark made through the previous placement of a stencil.